yuchuehw/DigitsSolver/README.md

 ## Acknowledgements

 Special thanks to the author of [timeshift.js](https://github.com/plaa/TimeShift-js) for their contribution to this project.
-Portions of their code have been utilized in the implementation of the speedrun.py
+Portions of their code have been utilized in the implementation of the solver.util module